prem-nj/Road-Safety-And-Accident-Patterns-In-India/README.md

 # Road-Safety-And-Accident-Patterns-In-India
-A Qlik-based project analyzes road safety in India.
-It combines traffic data, accidents, weather, infrastructure, and demographics to pinpoint accident trends and hotspots.
-This empowers authorities and road safety organizations to make data-driven decisions, improve safety, and save lives.
+This project uses Qlik's data analytics to analyze road safety in India.
+By integrating various data like traffic, accident reports, weather, infrastructure, and demographics, we aim to identify trends and factors causing accidents.
+The analysis will help stakeholders make informed decisions to improve safety measures, reduce accidents, and save lives.

 ## DATASET LINK -